 Before entering into a business or signing that legal document, make sure that you are dealing with credible and legitimate individuals and business entities.

-Protect yourself from unscrupulous individuals by investing on education and valuable information.
+Protect yourself from unscrupulous individuals and schemers by investing more on financial education.